Recovering Preferences from Finite Data: Model

-Bob's behavior is guided by his preference, but does not flawlessly obey his preference.
-Instead, the model integrates statistical errors: in every choice problem where the subject is not indifferent, he may make a mistake by choosing an alternative that is \emph{not} preferred (alternatively, one can attribute these random mistakes to measurement errors).
+Bob's behavior is guided by his preference, but in every choice problem where Bob is not indifferent, he may make a mistake by choosing an alternative that is \emph{not} preferred.
 The corresponding choice function is therefore random.
 It is determined by an \df{error probability function} $q :\P\times X\times X\rightarrow [0,1]$ that quantifies the extent to which a subject is prone to making errors.
+Assume that, for all ${\succeq} \in \P$, $q({\succeq}; \cdot,\cdot)$ is measurable on $X \times X$.

-When a subject whose preference is ${\succeq}$ confronts the binary choice problem $\{x,y\}$, he chooses $x$ over $y$ with probability $q({\succeq}; x, y)$, and chooses $y$ over $x$ with the complementary probability.
+When a subject with preference ${\succeq}$ confronts the binary choice problem $\{x,y\}$, he chooses $x$ over $y$ with probability $q({\succeq}; x, y)$, and chooses $y$ over $x$ with the complementary probability.
 We assume that if $x \succ y$ then $x$ is more likely to be chosen, that is, $q({\succeq};x,y) > 1/2$.
-When $x \sim y$ we assume that the subject is equally likely to choose $x$ or $y$, but under our assumptions the case in which $x\sim y$ will not matter because it will occur with probability zero.
-We assume that $q$ is measurable in $X\times X$ for a fixed $\succeq$.
+When $x \sim y$ we make no particular assumption.\footnote{Strictly speaking, an experiment $\Sigma_n$ is now a multiset, and Bob could in principle face the same choice problem more than once.
+The model would then have to take a stand on whether Bob's choices are constant over such repetitions, or give rise to independent choice draws.
+Our assumptions, however, guarantee that repetitions occur with probability zero.
+So these modeling assumptions are irrelevant. }

 The primitives of a statistical preference model are the preference environment given by $X$ and $\P$, the probability measure $\la$ according to which alternatives are drawn, and the error probability function $q$.
 We refer to this model by the tuple $(X, \P, \la, q)$.